Superelliptic jacobians and central simple representations: Abelian varieties and cyclotomic fields

 Let $K$ be a field of characteristic different from $p$.
 Let $K_a$ be the algebraic closure of $K$ and $K_s\subset K_a$ the separable algebraic closure of $K$.
 We write $\Gal(K)$ for the automorphism group $\Aut(K_a/K)=\Gal(K_s/K)$ of the corresponding field extension.

-Let $Z$ be a positive-dimensional abelian variety over $K$, and $\End_K(Z)$ (resp. $\End(Z)$) the ring of its $K$-endomorphisms (resp. the ring of all $K_a$-endomorphisms).
+Let $Z$ be an abelian variety of positive dimension $g$ over $K$, and $\End_K(Z)$ (resp. $\End(Z)$) the ring of its $K$-endomorphisms (resp. the ring of all $K_a$-endomorphisms).
 By a theorem of Chow, all endomorphisms of $Z$ are defined over $K_s$.
 In addition, $Z[p]\subset Z(K_s)$ where $Z[p]$ is the kernel of multiplication by $p$ in $Z(K_a)$.
 If $m$ is an integer then we write $m_Z\in \End_K(Z)$ for multiplication by $m$ in $Z$.

 Suppose that we are given the ring embedding

 such that $1\in O_E$ goes to the identity automorphism $1_Z$ of $Z$.
 In light of \eqref{cycloPrime}, ${\bf i}(\eta_q): Z \to Z$ and ${\bf i}(\eta^{\prime}): Z \to Z$ are isogenies and the kernel $\ker({\bf i}(\eta_q))$ of ${\bf i}(\eta_q)$ lies in $Z[p]$.
 In addition,